vidyasagar-amd/dependency-parser/README.md

     *   Verify that your CMake (or other meta-build system) is configured to generate dependency files for Ninja.
 -   **Slow Performance**: For very large projects, the number of `ninja -t deps` calls can be substantial.
 While parallelized, it can still take time.
 Consider if all object files truly need to be analyzed or if a subset is sufficient for your needs.

-This `enhanced_ninja_parser.py` provides a powerful way to gain deep insights into your Ninja project's dependency structure, enabling more intelligent build and test workflows.
+This tool provides a powerful way to gain deep insights into your Ninja project's dependency structure, enabling more intelligent build and test workflows.